djhert/gdnative-project/README.md

 To edit the source, open the **project-name** folder in your IDE of choice (tested with `vscode` on Linux and `Visual Studio` on Windows), the CMakeLists.txt will be automatically parsed.

-### ON Windows
+### On Windows
-Make sure you have the "Git Bash" application installed via Git for Windows.
+You will need to have a Unix environment setup to get this to work.
+I recommend Git Bash from here: https://gitforwindows.org/

 You can then use that application to follow the above instructions to setup the project.